Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Identification of the Population Distribution of Ex Ante Returns

 The linearity restriction of the above representation facilitates identification and estimation, because the WTP parameters are identified by $\delta_i$.
 In practice, the analyst uses the ratio between two coefficients of a linear regression \citep[see, for example,][equation (8), p.488]{wiswall2018}.\footnote{The theoretical motivation for the linear form is an additive random utility model (ARUM).
 One can see a parallel between the ARUM model used for stated choice experiments and the subjective expected utility model (SEU) of structural models of decision using subjective expectations \citep[see, for example, ][]{manski2004}.
 For instance, some of the choice attributes $x$ pertain to uncertain outcomes as in the case of the probability of being laid off in the future.
 These uncertain outcomes enter the utility as an additive term, which consists of the product between the probability of the event and the (dis)utility associated to the event. \cite{giustinelli2022} notes two limitations of the linear-SEU model: (1)``An implication of the linear SEU specification is that decision makers are assumed to be risk neutral with respect to continuous outcomes, notably expected earnings'', and (2) ``Although a standard feature of canonical SEU [...], multiplicative separability rules out the possibility that a person's subjective probability of an event depends on his/her (dis)utility for the event, as in models of utility-based or motivated beliefs.''
-By remaining silent on the underlying utility model and allowing for unrestricted decision mechanisms, the present framework avoids these limitations.} The parametric restriction on the resolvable uncertainty is made for technical convenience and has no compelling motivation, as acknowledged by \cite{blass2010}.
+By remaining silent on the underlying utility model and allowing for unrestricted decision mechanisms, the present framework avoids these limitations.} The parametric restriction on the resolvable uncertainty is made for technical convenience and has no compelling motivation, as acknowledged by \cite{blass2010}. \cite{meango2025} provides a test for this assumption in the random coefficient model of equation (\ref{eq:param_S}) and rejects it in several empirical applications including the one presented in this paper.